-9. Design Procedure to adapt the design to different lamps types
+10. Design Procedure to adapt the design to different lamps types

-Designing with the IR2520D is very simple because it only has 2 control pins: VCO (0-5VDC oscillator voltage input) and FMIN (minimum frequency setting).
+The design with the IR2520D is very simple because it only has 2 control pins: VCO (0-5VDC oscillator voltage input) and FMIN (minimum frequency setting).
 To modify the design for a higher lamp power, you will need to modify RFMIN, CVCO, LRES and CRES.
-Make sure that the FETs and inductors are rated for the current you need with the new lamp and that VCC is stable.
-To modify the design to a lower lamp power, you will need to decrease RFMIN and, in some cases, to also modify CVCO, LRES and CRES.
+Make sure that FETs and inductors are rated to the current you need with the new lamp and that VCC is stable.
+To modify the design to a lower lamp power, you will need to decrease RFMIN and only in some case to modify also CVCO, LRES and CRES.
 In most cases you can use FETs and inductors with lower current ratings.

-The FMIN pin is connected to ground through a resistor (RFMIN).
-The value of this resistor programs the minimum frequency (fmin) of the IC and the starting frequency of the IC (about 2.5xfmin).
-The IR2520D will work in run mode at the minimum frequency unless non-ZVS is detected.
+Pin FMIN is connected to ground through a resistor (RFMIN).
+The value of this resistor programs the minimum frequency (fmin) of the IC and the starting frequency of the IC (2.5xfmin).
+The IR2520 will work in run mode at the minimum frequency unless non-ZVS is detected.
 Generally, to work with constant frequency, the minimum frequency needs to be chosen above the resonant frequency of the low-Q R-C-L circuit.
 In this case, one can increase the value of RFMIN to decrease the frequency and increase the lamp power, or, decrease the value of RFMIN to increase the run frequency and decrease the lamp power.

-The VCO pin is connected to ground through a capacitor (CVCO).
+Pin VCO is connected to ground through a capacitor (CVCO).
 The value of this capacitor programs the time the frequency needs to ramp down from 2.5 times fmin (fmax) to fmin.

 One can increase the capacitor value to increase the preheat time, or, decrease the capacitor value to decrease the preheat time.